Friendship Heights Village, Maryland: Demographics

 As of the 2020 census, there were 5,360 people, 2,804 households, and 1,003 families residing in the area.
 The population density was 90,848/square mile: this is the highest population density of any incorporated or census-designated place in the United States.

-The racial makeup of the area was 67.2% White (alone, non-Hispanic), 4.7% African American, 1.9% Native American, 11.2% Asian, 1.1% other race, and Hispanic or Latino making up 13.9% of the Village's population.
+The racial makeup of the area was 67.2% White (alone, non-Hispanic),13.9% Hispanic or Latino, 11.2% Asian, 4.7% African American, 1.9% Native American, and 1.1% other race.

 In the area, the population was spread out, with 5.5% under the age of 5, 9.8% under the age of 18, and 32.5% are 65 years or older.
 The Village is composed of 60% women, 28% of all residents are foreign born, and 98% are high school grads, while 88% graduated from college.

 The median income for a household in the area was $106,771, with the per capita income equaling $91,197.

 Village of Friendship Heights

 Although not an incorporated municipality, the Village of Friendship Heights was established as a Special Tax District in 1914.
-Its boundaries—Wisconsin Avenue, Willard Avenue, and Somerset Terrace—enclose 34 acres (140,000 m2) and is almost entirely occupied by high-rise residential buildings.
+Its boundaries—Wisconsin Avenue, Willard Avenue, and Somerset Terrace (with Little Falls Branch)—enclose 34 acres (140,000 m2) and is almost entirely occupied by high-rise residential buildings.
 It has the highest population density of any census-designated place or city in the United States.
 In fact, its density exceeds that of the New York City borough of Manhattan, which itself is coextensive with the United States' most dense county.
 The 2010 population of Friendship Village Heights was 4,698, giving it a population density of 88,432 per square mile, versus Manhattan's approximate 70,000.